weave-ai/weave-ai/README.md

 ### Step 6: Create and run a model instance.

-Step 6: Create and Run a Model Instance
 To activate and run a model, use the following command:

 ```shell